PinkyJie/angular1-webpack-starter/README.md

 The optimized files will be generated in `build` folder.

 ## CI
+Proudly use [Travis](https://travis-ci.org/) to do Continuous Integration.

+Every push will trigger a build on Travis, it will automatically:
+- run unit test.
-Proudly use [Travis](https://travis-ci.org/) to do Continuous Integration, every push will trigger a build on Travis, it will automatically run unit test, run build script, and deploy site/test coverage report to Github pages.
-Check [.travis.yml](.travis.yml) and [publish-to-gh-pages.sh](publish-to-gh-pages.sh) for detail.
+- run build script, deploy website and test coverage report to Github pages.
+- run E2E test on different browsers using [Sauce Labs](https://saucelabs.com).

+Check [.travis.yml](.travis.yml) and [publish-to-gh-pages.sh](publish-to-gh-pages.sh) for detail implementation.

+Check [Travis build log](https://travis-ci.org/PinkyJie/angular1-webpack-starter) for build results.

 ## License